epinio/docs/docs/howtos/namespaces.md

 Epinio on the other hand maintains a __current namespace__ in its local state, often also called the __targeted namespace__.

-To work with the applications, configurations, etc. in a namespace `foo` invoke
+To work with the applications, configurations, etc. in an existing namespace `foo` invoke

 ```
 epinio target foo